Chapter3 Basic Data Wrangling with Tidyverse

 3.7 Select

-Select is used to keep just some of the columns of the original data.frame.
-For instance, we can apply the function in order to keep just the column “device” and “retweet_count”.
+select is used to keep only some of the columns of the original data.frame.
+For instance, we can apply the function to keep just the columns device and retweet_count.

 tweets %>%